cecat/WeatherStation/src/ideaSpark/README.md

 You'll still want to download the instruction manual from the ideaSpark repo and unzip it as the figures are helpful (even though the Arduino IDE menus are not identical between Mac and Windows).

-The steps below align with those in the manual.
+However, the manual has some odd ans significant flaws-- for starters no information about where to download the files it tells you to use!
+So even if you are using a Windows PC you should not follow the manual (except where the instructiosn below tell you otherwise for specific things)..

 *This is a work in progress to create instructions for Mac users.
 I'm using a MacBook with Apple silicon (vs. Intel) and have not tested